FarajiA/GitIssues/README.md

   - Controller as implementation to avoid $scope var everytime in code
   - DI using $inject to overcome issues during bundling and minification

 * It's worth noting, I'm a huge fan of lazy loading modules as needed.
 Tools like [ocLazyLoad](https://github.com/ocombe/ocLazyLoad) are perfect for this.
-This way you're not loading scripts that may not be used through out the application.
+This way you're not loading scripts that may not be used throughout the application.
 ![screenshotr4](https://user-images.githubusercontent.com/5041718/36172213-c2c4d452-10ca-11e8-9247-70d06b24a3b0.png)